 Not to confuse you more, but both philosophies could be considered correct.
-We do have to expend more calories, or energy, than we consume in order to lose weight.
-But the overall quality of our diet (variety of food, including plenty of fruits, vegies, and whole grains) is also very important.
+People do have to expend more calories, or energy, than they consume in order to lose weight.
+But the overall quality of a person's diet (variety of food, including plenty of fruits, vegies, and whole grains) is also very critical.

 Here's a list of specific functions of nutrients:

-- involved with numerous chemical reactions in our bodies
+- Vitamins and Minerals: involved with numerous chemical reactions in our bodies

 By taking in most calories from one source, the body won't operate efficiently because there will be deficiencies in other areas.
 Damage from insufficient nutrient intake can occur long before effects are felt.
 The following list offers some health problems that can result from specific nutrient restricted diets:

 - Elevated blood cholesterol and triglyceride levels